istudyatuni/tasker/README.md

 Then open http://localhost:11697

-*If you want to manage your database (delete tasks, for example), you also need to run adminer:*
+*If you want to manage your database (e.g. delete tasks), you also need to run adminer:*

 ```bash
 docker-compose up -d tasker adminer
 ```

-Adminer interface will be opened on http://localhost:8080
+The adminer interface will be opened on http://localhost:8080

 System - `PostgreSQL`, server - `db`, username and password: `postgres`, database - `tasker_repo`